kuestGames/GQWTest/README.md

 Builds:
 The project works on both Windows and Android.
 For building just change the building target for Windows or Android and then build.

+Saved data:
+The game stores the highscore of the player locally and online.
+At first launch, the game asks for a username, which will work as the "login" for the player for simplified testing purposes.
+You can use the same username on different devices.